sudo-xda/EIRP-Pl-calculators-/README.md

 # EIRP-Pl-calculator-
-A python script to calculate EIPR and Pl in Mobile Communication
+A python script to calculate EIRP (Effective Isotropic Radiated Power) and Pl in Mobile Communication